 Ramps are foraged in the spring and early summer and sometimes available at farmers markets and specialty stores.

-is the first fruit of spring in many areas but stays in season into summer n most areas - look for heavy stalks with shiny skin.
+Rhubarb is the first fruit of spring in many areas but stays in season into summer in most areas - look for heavy stalks with shiny skin.

 Shallots are milder, sweeter, and less bitter than their onion and garlic cousins—perfect for salad dressings.

-are mostly grown in California or Florida, where the strawberry growing season runs from January through November.
+Strawberries are mostly grown in California or Florida, where the strawberry growing season runs from January through November.
 Peak season is April through June.
-Other areas of the country have shorter growing seasons that range from five-months to as short as a few weeks in the coldest areas where you'll find local specimens at markets in July.
+Other areas of the country have shorter growing seasons that range from five months to as short as a few weeks in the coldest areas where you'll find local specimens at markets in July.